ChrisLeeYH/LLaVa_Encoder_Dataset/README.md

     ```

 4. **Takeaway**
-All we need to do for runnning the script on each dataset can be concluded as follows:
+To run the script for each dataset, follow these steps:

     - Deploy the Ollama and llava:34b locally.
     - Clone and Navigate to this folder, setting it as root directory.
-    - Because the Ollama must be deployed and applied locally, directly accessing the dataset through the url (i.e., googld drive link) is impractical.
-Directly downloading and puting all datasets folders in the `./Data` folder, which I have set already, is highly recommended and efficient.
+    - Since Ollama must be deployed locally, directly accessing datasets via URLs (e.g., Google Drive links) is impractical.
+Directly downloading and placing all datasets folders in the `./Data` folder, which I have set already, is highly recommended and efficient.
 For each dataset, check the last line of the script (which is a comment) and replace the <image_folder_path> with the real folder path.
-All commands could be concluded like:
+All commands can be summarized as follows:

     ```
     python <Dataset_Name>.py(no need to change) <image_folder_path>(should be changed to real folder path) <prompt_folder_path>(no need to change)